srele96/srele96/README.md

 I think you could estimate my skills and knowledge by looking at my activity here.

+The downside is it probably requires a technical person :)

 ## My learning method

 I will learn anything that is interesting.
 My area of interest is not specific, but my latest area of interest can be seen on my GitHub profile activity.